elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/composite-pattern.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, it often collaborates with Iterator and Visitor design patterns.
+  <div><strong>Interview Response:</strong> Yes, Composite Pattern can be combined with others like Iterator for traversing composite trees, or Visitor for executing operations over elements of a composite.
   </div>
   </div>
 </details>